BruceChanJianLe/ros-moveit/README.md

-# ros-moveit
+# ROS MoveIt

-This repository demonstrates the usage of MoveIt in ROS!
+Let's learn some MoveIt in ROS :D!